a-type/liine-takehome/README.md

 One thing conspicuously absent here is multiple discontinuous time ranges on the same day, which is common for restaurants (lunch and dinner hours), but since it's not represented in the examples I suppose I'll exclude the possibility.
 There's no way to confidently speculate what the syntax would be.
 But if this were my product I'd have addressed that in design phase 😉

-I'll probably also loosen up the casing requirements, even though casing is consistent in examples, cause why not.
+I'll probably also loosen up the casing requirements, even though casing is consistent in examples, cause why not. (edit: I ended up generating a full set of unambiguous abbreviations for each day, down to 2 letters.
+Felt easier than worrying about manually specifying possibilities).

 #### Output format